mhamzakhattak/portfolio/data/blog/writeups/airtech/web/Hideout.md

 - Inside the if block, if the submitted password matches the generated random value, it echoes a success message along with the flag `($flag)`.
 If not, it echoes an error message.

-- `die`;: Terminates the script execution immediately after processing the form, preventing any further code execution.
+- `die;`: Terminates the script execution immediately after processing the form, preventing any further code execution.

 ### Potential issues with the code: